rdiez/Tools/Background/README.txt

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 2.34) --license  prints license information --notify-only-on-error  some scripts display their own notifications,
+ --version  displays the tool's version number (currently 2.35) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
-                         so only notify if something went wrong --no-console-output     places all command output only in the log file --filter-log            Filters the command's output with FilterTerminalOutputForLogFile.pl before placing it in the log file.
+                         so only notify if something went wrong.
+ --no-console-output     Places all command output only in the log file.
+Depending on
+                         where the console is, you can save CPU and/or network bandwidth.
+ --log-file=filename     Instead of rotating log files, use a fixed filename.
+ --filter-log            Filters the command's output with FilterTerminalOutputForLogFile.pl
+                         before placing it in the log file.